top of page

 Moving and exercising safely

 The problem is that people can injure themselves when they take up exercises, through poor form and inappropriate loading.
-In this workshop, we’ll explore how to apply load through the bones safely—both in structured exercise and everyday movement.
+In these sessions we’ll explore how to apply load through the bones safely—both in structured exercise and everyday movement.
 When injury occurs, it not only causes pain but also restricts future movement possibilities, creating a cycle of limitation.
 Our focus will be on practical strategies to build strength and resilience while minimizing risk, helping participants move with confidence and care.

 ai-generated-8513618_1280.jpg